fastrgv/Reliquarium/README.md

 Dragging the cursor with the LEFT mouse button rotates the cube for a better view angle.
 The keys n/a (Nearer/Away) or the mouse wheel zooms.
 Typing a number selects a block to move.
 Then use the keys {u,d,l,r,f,b} to move the selected block (Up,Down,Left,Right,Forward,Backward).

-Alternatively, you can select a block by Right-clicking the cursor on it, prior to the move.
+Alternatively, you can select a block by RIGHT-clicking the cursor on it, prior to the move.

+To make the puzzles much more challenging, you can toggle the numerals with the n-key.
+Of course that means you will need to use the right mouse button to select the piece you want to move.

 As indicated on screen, (h) will toggle a help screen.